lptolik/lptolik.github.io/_pages/cv.md

 Work experience
 ======
+**08.2022-now** Senior Computational Biologist in Biological Systems Group in the Okinawa Institute of Science and Technology

 **11.2015-now** Senior Researcher in the Laboratory of Molecular and Ion Physics in the Moscow Institute of Physics and Technology

-**07.2019-now** Researcher, School of Biochemistry, University of Liverpool
+**07.2019-07.2022** Researcher, School of Biochemistry, University of Liverpool

 **07.2014-11.2019** Head of the laboratory of Mechanisms of genome functioning in the Institute of the cell biophysics RAS